Skip to content

 What is Healthcare Contract Management?

-Healthcare contract management is a process that involves managing all contracts that are in place between a healthcare organisation and its stakeholders throughout their lifecycle.
-The lifecycle of a contract involves creating, reviewing, approving, executing, monitoring, and renewing or terminating a contract.
+Healthcare contract management is the process of managing all contracts between a healthcare organisation and its stakeholders throughout their lifecycle.
+This includes creating, reviewing, approving, executing, monitoring, and renewing or terminating contracts.

-Unlike most businesses, a healthcare business is required to adhere to a number of strict laws and regulations regarding contracts.
-HIPAA, Stark Law, and Anti-Kickback laws require that all contracts are structured in a way that is beneficial to all parties involved in a healthcare business.
+Healthcare organisations are required to adhere to strict laws and regulations that most other businesses are not.
+HIPAA, Stark Law, and Anti-Kickback laws require that contracts are structured in a way that is compliant and beneficial to all parties involved.

 Key Stages of the Healthcare Contract Lifecycle